Beers that Belong

 Little else embodies Yeasts role in beer better than spontaneous brewing – working with bacteria present in the air to inoculate the wort and kick start the fermentation process is an art form all on it’s own.
 The brewer becomes an attentive guide that wilfully releases the reins to let the immediate surroundings steer the beer.
 In letting the world around drive the truck the brewer opens up a whole new dimension to the beers profile.
 What’s more the brewer allows the beer to truly belong – highlighting its unique terroir, discernible provenance and a DNA fingerprint unable to be replicated elsewhere.
 Sometimes the wheels fall off that truck and barrels have to be dumped, but shit, when you get that truck humming it’s a cacophony of beauty.

 I trained under a German-American brewer where an all-together different approach beer making has developed about measure and full control.
 Front ended, focused on the technical skills of the brew day itself, that looks for predictability and regimen.
-This training gave me a lot as a brewer and I love well-executed examples of German beers, both to admires the skill involved and just a guy who likes to drink without complication or too much pretence, to chat the breeze in good company with a few cold ones.
+This training gave me a lot as a brewer and I love well-executed examples of German beers, both to admire the skill involved and just a guy who likes to drink a 6 pack without complication or too much pretence, to chat the breeze in good company with a few cold ones.

 I travelled the states a lot and followed the beer revival there with interest.
 I also dig the hop forward beers from both US coasts, and let’s face it these sell.
 I’ve been lucky enough to get to visit outfits like Jester King, Scratch and Fonta Flora and get stuck into foraging and brew days.
 I fully commend their celebration of locality in their ingredients while giving a modern twist to Belgian practises in their mixed culture and spontaneous focus.